-A Warranty Deed differs from a Quitclaim Deed form.
+A warranty deed differs from a California quitclaim deed form.
 It includes a full warranty of title that guarantees that there are no title defects.
-By contrast, a Quitclaim Deed includes no warranties of title.
+By contrast, a Quitclaim Deed contains no warranties of title.

-A Warranty Deed also differs from a Grant Deed form (known in some states as a Special Warranty Deed) in two ways.
-First, a Warranty Deed includes a blanket guarantee that the transferor has clear title.
-A Grant Deed has a more limited warranty.
-A Grant Deed only guarantees that the transferor has done nothing to cause a title defect.
-The warranty in a Grant Deed does not apply to anything that happened before the transferor acquired the property.
+A warranty deed also differs from a California grant deed form in two ways.
+First, a warranty deed includes a blanket guarantee that the transferor has clear title.
+A grant deed has a more limited warranty.
+A grant deed only guarantees that the transferor has done nothing to cause a title defect.
+The warranty in a grant deed does not apply to anything that happened before the transferor acquired the property.

-Assume that Jake owns a parcel of real estate in Alameda County.
-Jake does not know that the person Jake bought the property from did not own it.
+Example: Jake owns a parcel of real estate in Alameda County.
+Unbeknownst to Jake, the person Jake bought the property from did not own it.
 This means there is a defect in title that arose before Jake acquired the property.
 Jake later sells the property to Brett.

-The second difference between a Warranty Deed and a Grant Deed is the nature of the warranty.
-When a person transfers California real estate using a Grant Deed, the terms of the warranty are not specified in the Grant Deed itself.
-Instead, the warranty of title is implied under California Civil Code Section 1092.
-But when the transfer is by Warranty Deed, the warranty is spelled out in the Warranty Deed.
+The second difference between a warranty deed and a grant deed is the nature of the warranty.
+When a person transfers California real estate using a grant deed, the terms of the warranty are not specified in the grant deed itself.
+Instead, the warranty of title is implied under California Civil Code § 1092.
+But when the transfer is by warranty deed, the warranty is spelled out in the warranty deed.
 This is known as an express warranty.

-Title insurance provides a substitute for the assurance provided by Warranty Deeds.
+Warranty deeds are seldom used in California, where grant deeds are more popular.
+The guarantees provided by a warranty deed have mostly been replaced by title insurance, which is viewed as a better alternative (especially in the sale context).
 Title insurance insures against any financial loss that the transferee may incur due to defects in title to the property.
 Title insurance is usually a win-win for both the transferor and the transferee.

-In commercial real estate transactions, buyers will often insist that the transferor convey title by Warranty Deed.
-But outside of the commercial setting, the assurance provided by General Warranty has largely been replaced by title insurance.
+In commercial real estate transactions, buyers may insist that the transferor convey title by warranty deed.
+But outside of the commercial setting, the assurance provided by general warranty deeds has mostly been replaced by title insurance.

-When transferring California real estate by Warranty Deed, it is important to use the correct language.
+When transferring California real estate by warranty deed, it is important to use the correct language.
 Incorrect language can result in contradictions in language (known as patent ambiguities).
 Patent ambiguities usually require legal action to clear title.
-This risk can be avoided by using a Warranty Deed form that meets the requirements of California law.
+This risk can be avoided by using a warranty deed form that meets the requirements of California law.
+The California warranty deeds created by our Deed Generator were designed by attorneys to meet the requirements of California law.